 But when Elisha the man of God heard that the king of Israel had torn his clothes, he sent a message to the king, “Why have you torn your clothes?
 Let him come to me, that he may learn that there is a prophet in Israel.”
 So Naaman came with his horses and chariots, and halted at the entrance of Elisha’s house.
 Elisha sent a messenger to him, saying, “Go, wash in the Jordan seven times, and your flesh shall be restored and you shall be clean.”
 But Naaman became angry and went away, saying, “I thought that for me he would surely come out, and stand and call on the name of the Lord his God, and would wave his hand over the spot, and cure the leprosy!
 Are not Abana and Pharpar, the rivers of Damascus, better than all the waters of Israel?
 Could I not wash in them, and be clean?”
 He turned and went away in a rage.
 But his servants approached and said to him, “Father, if the prophet had commanded you to do something difficult, would you not have done it?
 How much more, when all he said to you was, ‘Wash, and be clean’?”
 So he went down and immersed himself seven times in the Jordan, according to the word of the man of God; his flesh was restored like the flesh of a young boy, and he was clean.

 This week also continues the theme that Jesus came to complete the law.
 The people were being crushed beneath the Mosaic Law.
-Neither Moses nor the Pharisees could give rest from the pressing burden or offer release from the oppressive load that the Law had brought.
-This Gospel demonstrates that there is no other course to rest and peace than submission to Christ and he came to invite people out of their old discipleship to a new one.
+Neither Moses nor the Pharisees could give rest from the pressing burden the law was bringing.
+This Gospel demonstrates that there is no other course to rest and peace than submission to Christ.
+He came to offer a new way and release us from the burden of the yoke of sin.

 Go back to Lent